datopian/ckanext-sitemap/README.md

 ### Configuration

-You can configure this extension in the `production.ini` file of your CKAN instance.
+You can configure this extension in the `ckan.ini` file of your CKAN instance.
 Ensure to set these environment variables according to your requirements for sitemap generation and management.

 Environment Variable | Default Value | Description
 -------------------- | ------------- | -----------